nlathia/nlathia.github.io/_posts/2020-12-5-Building-a-feature-store.md

 A few months ago, I built a feature store at [Monzo](https://monzo.com/); in light of that, I thought I'd share some of the thinking that motivated my team to need to build one and how I designed it.

-As a broad summary: the feature store that we built does not solve for the many different use cases that you may hear about feature store products--our feature store focuses on regularly and safely transferring data between our analytics and production stacks.
+As a broad summary: the feature store that I built does not solve for the many different use cases that you may hear about feature store products--our feature store focuses on regularly and safely transferring data between our analytics and production stacks.

 Let's begin!